-As a result of adopting GASB Statement No. 80 on July 1, 2016, which requires blending of our component unit, the Foundation, this report includes financial statements blending the financial activity of the Foundation.
+As a result of adopting GASB Statement No. 80 on July 1, 2016, which requires blending of our component units, the Foundation and Knowledge Finance, this report includes financial statements blending the financial activity of the Foundation and Knowledge Finance.